 In Stock!
 Ready for Shipment!
-After Christmas Sale, 5% taken off of lowest price when placed in shopping cart!
+March Sale, 10% taken off of lowest price when placed in shopping cart!
 Limited quantity!
 Order Now while supply last!
-And Free Shipping.
-Enter Free Shipping in Discount Box!

 The elite Kingdom of Arms versions features a 5160 hand hammered high carbon steel blade, with a hard wood handle.
 High polished steel spacer at the bottom of the handle for strength and durability.
 Fully Functional (Battle Ready)!
 Sword also includes a wood scabbard with steel accents.